fs-c/fsoc.space/posts/crackme-7-up-a-stream.md

 - Convert value to string in hexadecimal notation
 - Add them together to form a string, with `O` (not a zero!) in between

-You might have noticed that I left out two supposed additional operations -- `hydrate` and `waterlog`.
+You might have noticed that I left out two supposed additional operations--`hydrate` and `waterlog`.
 Those are applied inside a `peek` on the stream, which doesn't actually modify the stream (as a `map` or a `filter` would).
 I didn't know about `peek` beforehand and I figured that it worked similarly to `map`, but it turns out that they were just included as an anti-reversing measure.

 Writing out the above operations in reverse order is straightforward, I used JS to create a simple decoder.